patr1ck410/1340Project/README.md

 ************  POKER  ************

-This project creates a classical poker game, where players gamble and try to win by
+This project creates a classical poker game, where players try to win by
-1. Having a best hand   OR
+1. Having the best hand among all in-game players  OR
 2. Convincing all other players to fold (quit).

 RANKING RULES OF POKER